 Social media marketing is not easy.
-Often times, it requires an entire team to manage a single social media channel.
+Often, it requires an entire team to manage a single social media channel.

 Being good at social media is not the same as being good at social media marketing.
-In fact, many social media influencers with thousands of followers struggle to make money.
+Many social media influencers with thousands of followers struggle to make money.

-Going viral, number of followers, likes, retweets are vanity metrics.
+Going viral, the number of followers likes, and retweets are vanity metrics.
 Many businesses are incredibly successful at social media marketing without ever going viral or gathering a massive following.

 In reality, social media marketing is the process of strategically using social channels to generate meaningful and measurable impact for a business.